smidazai/scan_functional/supplementary.md

 ## 1.5 Functions for Scan Statistic

 We implement the functions `compute_np()`, `compute_p()`,
-`compute_dffss()` and `compute_h()`, that correspond to the four methods “NPFSS”, “PFSS”, “DFFSS”, “HFSS”.
-Each function takes as argument the list of the possible cluster `c1` (resp. the complement of the possible cluster `c2`) and the functional data `my_mat`.
-They return the value of the test statistic that was the largest among all the possible combination.
-They also return the associated cluster.
-The functions used are available in the file [functions_to_cluster.R](functions_to_cluster.R)
+`compute_dffss()` and `compute_h()`, which correspond to the four methods “NPFSS”, “PFSS”, “DFFSS”, and “HFSS”, respectively.
+Each function takes as arguments the list of potential clusters `c1` (and, correspondingly, the complement of the potential clusters `c2`) and the functional data `my_mat`.
+They return the highest test statistic value found across all possible combinations, along with the associated cluster.
+These functions are available in the file [functions_to_cluster.R](functions_to_cluster.R)

 ``` r